mach-kernel/mach-kernel.github.io/_posts/2017-02-22-stop-monkey-patching-everything.md

 ## How NOT clever

 Replace `Animal` with `ActiveRecord::Base` and prepare for the biggest clusterfuck you've ever seen.
 Everybody thinks it's fashionable to make crude monkeypatches to the base AR class and ends up bringing in `Railtie` dependencies when their library really focuses on adding two numbers or doing some geocoding.
 Here is an example of a geocoding library [doing a lot of not-geocoding](https://github.com/geokit/geokit-rails/blob/master/lib/geokit-rails/railtie.rb).
+Additionally, to facilitate their mess, they will override core ActiveRecord lifecycle hooks (e.g. `#after_*`), or append their own methods in `ActiveRecord::FinderMethods` that depend on other methods in that _external module_.
+Are you crying yet?
+You should be.

 ## Why is it a problem?